m-shilpa/END3/Session 1 - Background & Very Basics/README.md

 [https://pythonmachinelearning.pro/perceptrons-the-first-neural-networks/](https://pythonmachinelearning.pro/perceptrons-the-first-neural-networks/)
 ## 1.3.
 What is the use of the learning rate?

-Learning rate is a hyper-parameter that controls how much we are adjusting the weights of our network with respect the loss gradient (computed using the chain rule: the partial derivative of ).
+Learning rate is a hyper-parameter that controls how much we are adjusting the weights of our network with respect the loss gradient (computed using the chain rule: the partial derivative of loss wrt weight).
 The lower the value, the slower we travel along the downward slope.
 While this might be a good idea (using a low learning rate) in terms of making sure that we do not miss any local minima, it could also mean that we’ll be taking a long time to converge — especially if we get stuck on a plateau region.

 The following formula shows the relationship.